 You’ll need two pieces of fabric – one for the front and one for the back of your bookmark.
 I, of course, am partial to a bit of embroidery on the front, but you could just use any amazing fabric that you love.

 Lay it adhesive-side down over the back of your embroidered piece.
-(Never iron the front of your embroidery!)
+(Never iron the front of your embroidery!
+There’s more info here about how to iron your embroidery without smooshing the stitches.)
 Follow the manufacturer’s instructions to fuse it in place.

 Let it cool.
 Peel off the paper and lay your bookmark backing right side up over it.
 Fuse in place.
 Now the bookmark front and back will be glued together.